Brian Vickers: 2015

 On December 15, 2014, it was announced that Vickers would miss part of the 2015 season due to health issues.
-Vickers said that his body had been rejecting an artificial patch which had been inserted in 2010 to fix a hole in his heart.
-He had corrective surgery in December to repair the hole that was a success, and said that he would need time for rest and rehabilitation.
-Vickers implied in January that he only would miss a few races.
+Vickers said that his body had been rejecting an artificial patch that had been inserted in 2010 to fix a hole in his heart.
+He had corrective surgery in December to repair the hole, which was a success, and said that he would need time for rest and rehabilitation.
+Vickers implied in January that he would only miss a few races.
 On January 21, 2015, it was announced that Vickers had been medically cleared to return to racing in March, with his season debut expected at Las Vegas Motor Speedway on March 8.
 It was also announced that NASCAR had granted him a waiver to make him eligible for the Chase for the Sprint Cup championship should he qualify.

 Vickers' replacements in the 55 were team boss Michael Waltrip and MWR test driver Brett Moffitt.
 Before the 2015 Auto Club 400, it was announced that Vickers would again be sidelined because of more blood clots.
-While Vickers is sidelined, his sponsor on the 55 car will be Janssen Pharmaceutica and their brand of Xarelto.
+While Vickers is sidelined, his sponsor on the 55 car would be Janssen Pharmaceutica and their brand of Xarelto.
 His replacement would again be Moffitt.
 The same week, Vickers also announced he would be taking blood thinner medication and cannot race for at least three months.
 On April 28, MWR announced that David Ragan would drive the 55 for the rest of the season.
 Vickers did not run another race for the rest of 2015.

 With his racing future uncertain, Vickers joined NASCAR on NBC as an analyst and worked selected Sprint Cup races on the network during the season.

 2016

-In 2016, Stewart-Haas Racing hired Vickers as an interim driver of its No. 14 Chevrolet SS for all the NASCAR Sprint Cup Series events with all sponsors besides Bass Pro Shops (which Ty Dillon was hired for) after Tony Stewart was injured in a sand rail accident.
-Vickers' best finish of the season was 7th at Martinsville for the running of the STP 500.
+In 2016, Stewart–Haas Racing hired Vickers as an interim driver of its No. 14 Chevrolet SS for all the NASCAR Sprint Cup Series events with all sponsors besides Bass Pro Shops (which Ty Dillon was hired for) after Tony Stewart was injured in a sand rail accident.
+Vickers' best finish of the season was seventh at Martinsville for the running of the STP 500.

 Personal life

 The son of Clyde and Ramona Vickers, Vickers was born in Thomasville, North Carolina, and now resides in a suburb of New York City.

-He is married to Sarah Kellen, user of the alias Sarah Kensington, who is known for her alleged role as the "sex scheduler" in Jeffrey Epstein's sex trafficking of underage girls.
-She was given federal immunity under Epstein's non-prosecution agreement.
-New York federal prosecutors say they aren't bound by a deal signed by Miami federal prosecutors.
+He was married to Sarah Kellen (user of the alias Sarah Kensington), who is known for her alleged role as the "sex scheduler" in Jeffrey Epstein's sex trafficking of underage girls.
+On April 14, 2025, it was announced that Vickers and Kellen had officially divorced after 10 years of marriage.